 Aurane Waters, the Bastard of Driftmark - Fantasy Flight Games ©

 Aurane is handsome and thin, with silver-gold hair and grey-green eyes.
 He has a cleft in his chin and has a beard.
-His appearance reminds Cersei Lannister of Rhaegar Targaryen, although Aurane's face is narrower.
-He is twenty-two years old.
-The current ruler of Driftmark, Lord Monford Velaryon, is his half-brother.
+His appearance reminds Cersei Lannister of Rhaegar Targaryen, although Aurane's face is narrower, and Rhaegar had deep purple eyes.

 A Clash of Kings

-Aurane is a scion of House Velaryon and fights for Stannis Baratheon as a sellsail during the War of the Five Kings.
-After the Battle of the Blackwater, Aurane Waters is captured and bends the knee to King Joffrey Baratheon.
+Aurane is a scion of House Velaryon and fights for Stannis Baratheon during the War of the Five Kings.
+After the Battle of the Blackwater, Aurane is captured and bends the knee to King Joffrey I Baratheon.

 A Feast for Crows

-Aurane is forgiven for fighting for Stannis and wins the favor of Queen Cersei Lannister, who believes that Aurane desires her.
-Cersei grants him the position of Grand Admiral, Master of Ships, on King Tommen Baratheon's small council, and he receives funds to build a small fleet of dromonds.
+Aurane is pardoned for fighting for Stannis and wins the favor of Queen Regent Cersei Lannister, who believes that Aurane desires her.
+Cersei grants him the position of grand admiral, formerly the master of ships, on King Tommen I Baratheon's small council.
+Since most of the royal fleet was destroyed at the Blackwater, Aurane receives funds to build a small fleet of dromonds.
 Grand Maester Pycelle disagrees with Aurane's plan to captain the dromonds with younger men, rather than veterans of the Blackwater.

 Aurane tells Cersei that Ser Loras Tyrell was wounded during the siege of Dragonstone.
-Cersei thinks Aurane covets Dragonstone, but she feels Rosby would be more fitting for him.
-Because of increasing unrest in the capital after the arrest of Queen Margaery Tyrell, Aurane tells Queen Cersei that he will launch her new dromonds on the Blackwater Rush to keep the peace and potentially prevent Lord Mace Tyrell from rescuing his daughter, Margaery.
-During her imprisonment by the Faith of the Seven, Cersei Lannister is visited by Qyburn, who tells the queen that Lord Waters fled King's Landing with the new ships after her arrest.
+Cersei thinks Aurane covets Dragonstone, as the lordship he has been granted does not include a seat of his own, but she feels Rosby would be more fitting for him.
+Because of increasing unrest in King's Landing after the arrest of Queen Margaery Tyrell, Aurane tells Queen Cersei that he will launch her new dromonds on the Blackwater Rush to keep the peace and potentially prevent Lord Mace Tyrell from rescuing his daughter, Margaery.
+During her imprisonment by the Faith of the Seven, Cersei is visited by Qyburn, who tells the queen that Lord Waters fled the capital with the new ships after her arrest.